 Alpine Creek Lodge (Denali Highway)

 If you are up for an adventure and have your own car/RV, you might find yourself tempted to drive the Denali Highway.
 Not to be confused with the Denali Park Road, the Denali Highway connects Paxson in the east to Cantwell in the west; it crosses some 135 miles of rugged terrain, and roughly halfway you’ll find some respite at the Alpine Creek Lodge (mile 68).
 It’s also the halfway point of the new Denali Backcountry Lodge (so I’ve been there for a short time), but you won’t be staying the night here if you take that tour.

-As a remote property in Alaska, you should adjust your expectations accordingly: rooms are comfortable yet rustic by standards of the Lower 48.
+In any case – as a remote property in Alaska, you should adjust your expectations accordingly: rooms are comfortable yet rustic by standards of the Lower 48.
 You’ll find all the amenities you need though – plus fun day tours like gold panning, hiking trails, and dog-sledding.

 Sheldon Chalet (Off-Grid)